willi123yao/Cyberthon2020_Writeups/web_services/wikishellfall.md

 1. If everyone is exploiting Shellshock through the User Agent, don't look into how the CGI script works
 2. Point 1, except when it's obvious that there aren't any environment variables to exploit anyways, obviously
 3. Don't give up if something doesn't work on the first try (we did 1, because we didn't know we had to format the response as a header in the beginning)
-4. High point challenges can actually have simple solutions as well (we did not expect the password to be in a commend for a looong while)
+4. High point challenges can actually have simple solutions as well (we did not expect the password to be in a comment for a looong while)
 5. ~~Firefox is surprisingly good at things it's not meant for~~